Birth Injuries to Mother

 Claim Compensation for Birth Injuries to Mother

 Around 9 in 10 women suffer some form of injury during childbirth.
 Most are a natural part of having a baby, such as minor tears and bruising that heal naturally soon after the baby is born.
 Some birth injuries are more serious and can have long-term consequences, both physical and psychological.
-When these injuries are caused by medical mismanagement, it can result in a compensation claim.
+When these injuries are caused by medical mismanagement, it can result in a medical negligence claim.

 Medical negligence claims for maternal birth injuries